eceasslan/CmpE322-Watchdog/README.md

 "watchdog" realizes if the system is disturbed and immediately recreates the standart execution environment.

+Project documentation can be reached via index.html file in the Doxygen directory.

 Note: executor.cpp is not developed by me, it was already provided to the students.